Marist Ivy Street Invitational

 I try to disclose and answer questions if at all possible.

 I'm not a fan of "gotcha" debate.
-The goal in crossfire shouldn't get your opponent to agree to some tricky idea and then make that the reason that you are winning debates.
+The goal in the crossfire shouldn't get your opponent to agree to some tricky idea and then make that the reason that you are winning debates.
 Crossfire isn't binding.
-Debaters have the right to clean-up a misstatement made in crossfire/cross ex in their speeches.
+Debaters have the right to clean up a misstatement made in crossfire/cross-ex in their speeches.

 Virtual Debate